2.10. Lambda

 Capturing by reference requires unsafe.

-By default, capture by copy will be generated.
-If copy is not available, unsafe is required for the default capture by move:
+By default, capture by copy is used.
+If copy is not available, the unsafe keyword is required for the default capture by move:

 push(a1,1)